-It might come as a surprise to learn that the answers to these questions can be found in the same piece of understanding, and funnily enough, it has nothing to do with how you swing the golf club, what your putting stroke looks like or what your numbers on
+It might come as a surprise to learn that the answers to these questions can be found in the same piece of understanding, and funnily enough, it has nothing to do with how you swing the golf club, what your putting stroke looks like or what your ball flight data looks like.

 I have spent the past 7 years learning about this understanding.
 It has helped me play better and made the game fun again.

-It has helped me learn and improve my golf swing, short game and putting with ease and enjoyment.
+It has helped me improve my golf swing, short game and putting.